mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/atlas-vector-search-cdk/EC2SETUP.md

 # Prerequisites Installation

 This guide will walk you through setting up your development environment for the "AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search" project on an Amazon Linux 2 EC2 instance.
 Follow these steps in order to install all necessary tools and dependencies.
 - An EC2 instance running Amazon Linux 2.
+(This is the only Supported OS Type)
 - User with sudo privileges.

 ## Installation Steps